VEinteligente/VESinFiltro/_noticias/2020-12-11-consulta-popular-en.md

 ---
 layout: post
-title: "CANTV seeks to sabotage participation in the Consulta Popular"
+title: "Maduro-controlled ISP sabotages participation in Venezuelan opposition's Consulta Popular"
 small:   "CANTV seeks to sabotage the Consulta Popular"
 excerpt: "Blocks against servers used by the Voatz app seek to hinder the online realization of the Consulta Popular"